microsoft/terminal/doc/specs/draft/#1256 - Tab tearoff/spec.md

      |- pwsh.exe
 ```

 The `conhost.exe` at the top was launched in response to `pwsh.exe` being started with no host.
-It identified
+It identified that `wt.exe` was running and instead shuttled the incoming connection into that `wt.exe`. `wt.exe` stood up the `conhost.exe` in PTY mode beneath itself and the client `pwsh.exe` call below that.
+The PTY mode `conhost.exe` uses its reparenting commands on startup to make the tree look like the above.
+The orphaned (originally started) `conhost.exe` waits until the connection exits before exiting itself in case someone was waiting on it.

 ### Performance, Power, and Efficiency